robrich/angular-tutorial/src/chapters/chapter08_1-template-forms.md

 The last thing we want to do is to disable the login button until the form is valid.

-1. Find the submit button and add the following attribute to it to disable the button when the login form is invalid
+1. Find the submit button and add the disabled attribute that makes sure that the loginForm is valid before enabling the button

     ```html
-    <button type="submit"  [disabled]="loginForm.invalid" class="btn btn-primary">Login</button>
+    [disabled]="loginForm.invalid"
     ```

 1. Now when either field is invalid the login button will be disabled and a lighter share of blue